devdineshw/killercoda-scenarios/WSO2-APIM-4.2.0/APIM-4.2.0-Advanced-Lab05_Fine-Grained-Policy-XACML/step1/step1.md

     {{TRAFFIC_HOST1_81}}/carbon

 - Create a new user role.
-    > Add login permission to the role.
+Add 'login' permission to the role.

     `webuser`